-(2) One and a half times the sum of (a) 2022 base salary, and (b) 2022 target annual cash incentive compensation.

-(3) Value attributable to nine months of acceleration of outstanding equity awards.

-(4) Value attributable to acceleration of 100% of outstanding equity awards.

-- (5) Payment of the COBRA health insurance premiums until the earlier of (a) nine months following the date of termination, or (b) the end of the COBRA health continuation period. - (6) Payment of the COBRA health insurance premiums until the earlier of (a) 18 months following the date of termination, or (b) the end of the COBRA health continuation period. - (7) No value has been included for options that were underwater as of December 31, 2022, as no value would be realized in connection with the accelerated vesting of these options using the assumptions set forth above.
+- (2) One and a half times the sum of (a) 2023 base salary, and (b) 2023 target annual cash incentive compensation. - (3) Value attributable to nine months of acceleration of outstanding equity awards.
+No value has been included for performance-based RSUs per the terms of the award agreements. - (4) Value attributable to acceleration of 100% of outstanding equity awards. - (5) Payment of the COBRA health insurance premiums until the earlier of (a) nine months following the date of termination, or (b) the end of the COBRA health continuation period. - (6) Payment of the COBRA health insurance premiums until the earlier of (a) 18 months following the date of termination, or (b) the end of the COBRA health continuation period. - (7) No value has been included for options that were underwater as of December 31, 2023, as no value would be realized in connection with the accelerated vesting of these options using the assumptions set forth above.